triton

 TPS-2017-005 Node.js DOS Vulnerability (CVE-2017-14919)

 Overview This notice is to advise Triton Cloud (public cloud) users, Triton On-Premises Software operators, Node.js users and Open Source Triton users of a vulnerability reported by Node.
-Description Node has made Joyent aware of the following high-severity DOS vulnerability: CVE-2017-14919 The following Node.js versions are vulnerable to this issue, which can be used by an external attacker to cause a denial of service: Versions 4.8.2 and later Versions 6.
+Description Node has made Joyent aware of the following high-severity DOS vulnerability: CVE-2017-14919 The following Node.js versions are vulnerable to this issue, which can be used by an external attacker to cause a denial of service: Versions 4.8.2 and later Versions 6.10.2 and later All versions of 8.

 TPS-2017-004 Node Vulnerabilities "c-ares NAPTR parser..."
 (CVE-2017-1000381) & "Constant Hashable Seeds" (CVE-2017-11499)